frederikkemarin/BEND/README.md

 ### 3. Evaluating models
 It is first required that the above step (computing the embeddings is completed).
-The embeddings should afterwards be located in ```BEND/data/task_name/embedder/*tfrecords``` To run a runstream task run (from ```BEND/```):
+The embeddings should afterwards be located in ```BEND/data/task_name/embedder/*tfrecords```

+To run a runstream task run (from ```BEND/```):
 ```
 python scripts/train_on_task.py --config-path conf/supervised_tasks/task_name/ --config-name embedder
 ```
-In the case of running gene finding on the convnet embeddings the commandline is then:
+E.g. to run gene finding on the convnet embeddings the commandline is then:
 ```
 python scripts/train_on_task.py --config-path conf/supervised_tasks/gene_finding/ --config-name convnet
 ```